 A company that allows their agents to practice dual or designated agency must disclose to you upfront that on homes listed now or in the future with the agent’s company, the company must divide their representation of your best interests with those of their seller-client by representing both of you at the same time – on the same home.

 Dual agency is legal, but you can protect yourself in advance when you’re ready to start looking at homes by calling Carolina Buyer’s Agent or an exclusive buyers agent whose company policy does not allow the practice of dual or designated agency representation.
-With Carolina Buyer’s Agent, you’ll never risk the conflict of interests that dual or designated agency presents because as a company policy, we don’t list homes for sale or represent sellers – ever.
+With representation from Carolina Buyer’s Agent, you’ll never risk the conflict of interests that arises from dual or designated agency because we don’t list homes for sale or represent sellers – ever.

-For example, your buyer’s agent may start out representing you as an “exclusive” buyer’s agent, but if you later fall in love with a home listed by your agent or your agent’s company, then your buyer’s agent can only legally represent you (along with his firm’s seller-client), as a dual or designated agent, and you must agree to sign a dual agency agreement before you would be allowed to make an offer on that home.
+Another danger of dual or designated agency is that even though your buyer’s agent started out representing you as an “exclusive” buyer’s agent, if you later fall in love with a home listed by your agent or your agent’s company, then your buyer’s agent can only legally represent you (along with his firm’s seller-client), on that home as a dual or designated agent.
+And you must agree to sign a dual agency agreement before you would be allowed to make an offer.
 When you sign a dual agency agreement, you’re giving your agent’s firm permission to represent the best interests of you and the seller at the same time.